2018-2019 | FIND WEBNOTES HERE

-Due: Research Proposals with Annotated Bibliography – Value 15%
+Research Proposals with Annotated Bibliography due – Value 10%

-Also, in order to introduce your abstract come to class having prepared a 5 minute (max) talk that will cover:
+- Also, in order to introduce your abstract to the GESJ faculty come to class having prepared a 5 minute (max) talk that will cover:

-- what you are passionate about (what inspired you)
+- what you are passionate about (what inspired your research)

 - the problem you are thinking of addressing

 - a couple of theories you are thinking of using to address it

 - a couple of reasons the theories may or may not be useful

 - a problem you are having in thinking through the project

 The GESJ faculty will read your abstract in advance of the seminar and will come prepared to hear what you have to say (see above) and offer some feedback on and suggestions for your proposed research.